nathanpainchaud/nathanpainchaud.github.io/_pages/cv.md

 **Partner institutions**: *CREATIS*, *Université de Sherbrooke*, *École de technologie supérieure (ETS)*
 **Duties included**: Deciding on the program of the school, preparing administrative and scientific content (video tutorials, interactive exercises, etc.), organizing and moderating hands-on sessions

+* *Volunteer for the conference*, **Colloque Français d'Intelligence Artificielle en Imagerie Biomédicale (IABM)**, *March 2025*
+**Duties included**: Administrative and manual labor during the conférence, such as: setting up the venue, greeting attendees, etc.

 * *Volunteer for the conference*, **Functional Imaging and Modeling of the Heart (FIMH)**, *June 2023*
 **Duties included**: Administrative and manual labor during the conférence, such as: recording of keynote and oral presentations, setting up the venue, greeting attendees, etc.